 Sandwich Roll Dogs

-- Sandwich rolls or baguettes cut to be just slightly shorter than the dogs, warmed if desired
+- 2 sandwich rolls cut to be just slightly shorter than the dogs, warmed if desired

 - Cut a “tunnel” the length of the rolls that is just large enough to accommodate the hot dogs.
 I used a jalapeno corer to do this, but a thin sharp knife will also work.

 - Squirt mustard and ketchup into the tunnel.

 - Slide the dogs into the tunnel and squirt the ends with more mustard and ketchup.

 Calories: 278kcal | Carbohydrates: 38g | Protein: 10g | Fat: 9g | Saturated Fat: 3g | Cholesterol: 20mg | Sodium: 618mg | Potassium: 127mg | Fiber: 1g | Sugar: 1g | Vitamin C: 1mg | Calcium: 65mg | Iron: 3mg